cosmoscout/cosmoscout-vr/docs/continuous-integration.md

 These tests require an OpenGL context and will open a window.
-Oftentimes they capture a screenshot and compare the result to a reference image. the _graphical tests_ require [Xvfb](https://en.wikipedia.org/wiki/Xvfb) and [imagemagick](https://imagemagick.org/index.php) to be installed on your system and only work on Linux for now:
+Oftentimes they capture a screenshot and compare the result to a reference image.

+In order to make them possible even if there is no graphics card or display attached, they require [Xvfb](https://en.wikipedia.org/wiki/Xvfb) and [imagemagick](https://imagemagick.org/index.php) to be installed on your system.
+Graphical tests can only be executed on Linux for now:

 ```shell
 ./install/linux-release/run_graphical_tests.sh